Hunting the Merriam’s Wild Turkey

 “In my experience, the public land Black Hills Merriam’s is a dream hunt come true.
 With the beautiful scenery of endless pine trees and hidden meadows, hunting the 1.2 million acres of public national forest lands can test even the greatest turkey hunters the woods have seen, but getting off the beaten trail and on foot is going to give you the best opportunity for success.

 “Be sure to bring your favorite turkey calls as our birds are typically wildly vocal, and try to stay at the top of the ridges when making a move on that wise gobbler.
-The con: with lower reported turkey numbers in the Hills and later start date coming for this year’s ’23 spring season, I expect these birds to see more pressure and wise up quick.
+The con: with lower reported turkey numbers in the Hills and later start date, I expect these birds to see more pressure and wise up quickly.

 Take a closer look at South Dakota: